bigdata-i523/hid347/project/script/readme.md

    - A list of the variables used and their definitions

  * baddata:
-   - A list of the 60 corrected counties from MappingPoliceViolence--the dependent variable
+   - The 60 original counties that had to be corrected from MappingPoliceViolence (the original data before being corrected)--the dependent variable